auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 ## Methods removed

 The iOS-only method `resumeAuth(_:options:)` and the macOS-only method `resumeAuth(_:)` were removed from the library, as they are no longer needed.
-These methods were used for iOS < 11 support.
-Since the library is now targeting iOS 12+, you can safely remove them from your app.
+You can safely remove them from your app.

 ### Authentication client